mjarestad/Filtry/README.md

 Filter
 ==============

-Filter and sanitize input data
+Filter and sanitize input data.
+Create custom filters for easy use.

 ##Installation
 Install with composer.